Isfahan Iran Travel Guide

 Traditional artisans keep ancient skills alive.

-Esfahan a central juncture in a broader Iran itinerary.
+Esfahan a central point in a broader Iran itinerary.
 Add more days for exploring nearby major cities.

-A UNESCO World Heritage city, famous for its unique desert architecture, wind-catchers, and Zoroastrian sites.
+A UNESCO World Heritage city, famous for its one-of-a-kind desert architecture, wind-catchers, and Zoroastrian sites.
 Yazd has a distinct atmosphere of ancient desert living.

 A beautiful historic city famous for its old-style houses (Tabatabaei House, Borujerdi House), its ancient Fin Garden, and its historical bazaar.

-Regular coaches and trains connect Esfahan to Yazd and Shiraz, presenting comfortable and affordable travel options.
+Regular buses and trains connect Esfahan to Yazd and Shiraz, presenting comfortable and affordable ways to travel.
 Domestic flights also appear between Esfahan and Shiraz, a faster an alternative to those with fewer time.

-Esfahan typically a central point in a classic Iran itinerary.
+Esfahan typically a central point in a traditional Iran itinerary.
 A common route extends from Tehran to Kashan, then Esfahan, followed by Yazd, and finally Shiraz.